nixXx13/GeoChallengeClient/README.md

 # GeoChallengeClient

+This is the repository of the java component used in the android application of GeoChallenge.

-detailed inforamtion can be found at main repo - https://github.com/nixXx13/GeoChallenge
+for detailed information about GeoChallenge - https://github.com/nixXx13/GeoChallenge